What is Male to Female Sex Reassignment Surgery?

 Feminizing modification of the genitalia in males diagnosed with Gender Identity Disorder is possible upon submission of required supporting documents (see Special Requirements section).
 The surgery aims to create a visually realistic and functional female genital anatomy complete with labia, clitoris, and vaginal canal.

 The new clitoris is fashioned from a portion of the sensitive penile head (glans penis).
 It has its own nerve and blood supply, enabling sensitivity to sexual stimulation, arousal, and orgasm.

-1. Letter of recommendation from two psychiatrists (one from a psychiatrist in patient’s own locality and two from our psychiatrists) stating the following:
+1. Letter of recommendation from two psychiatrists (one from a psychiatrist in the patient own locality and two from our psychiatrists) stating the following:

-a.
-Diagnosis of male with Gender Identity Disorder
+- Diagnosis of a female with Gender Identity Disorder

-b.
-Declaration of successful real life experience as a female for at least 1 year
+- Declaration of successful real-life experience as a male for at least 1 year

 Certified psychiatrists issue this letter to individuals who meet the criteria of the Harry Benjamin International Gender Dysphoria Association

-2. Medical certificate with details of female hormone therapy
+2. The medical certificate with details of male hormone therapy

 - Hormone intake must be prescribed and monitored by a licensed physician